jeanfranc0/CuscoBID/README.md

 We worked on a project that aims to recognize building historic from images in the city of Cusco in Peru.
 Building recognition from images is a challenging task since pictures can be taken from different angles and under different illumination conditions.
 An additional challenge is to differentiate buildings with a similar architectural design.

-We compare the baseline method Bag-of-Words (We using SIFT and SURF to feature extraction) and the proposed CNN-based method (We propose a transfer learning approach using the models Vgg16, Vgg19 and Inception-V3 to feature extraction).
+We compare the baseline method Bag-of-Words (We using SIFT and SURF to feature extraction) and the proposed CNN-based method (We propose a transfer learning approach using the models Vgg16, Vgg19, Inception-V3 and Xception to feature extraction).

 Contributions are welcome.
 If you went to Cusco you can send us your photos to increase our dataset.
 Send to email 120885@unsaac.edu.pe